lucaengelhard/ao3-toolkit/README.md

 - Fetching user stats
   - favourite tags
   - favourite fandoms
-- Sorting WorkLists
-  - by words
-  - by kudos
-  - by hits
-  - by bookmarks
-  - by comments
-  - by chaptercount
-  - by times visited
-  - by last time visited
 - Fetching user stats
   - words read
   - fics read